outscale/osc-bsu-csi-driver/README.md

 ## Note
-* All the EBS volume plugin related logic will be in maintenance mode.
-For new feature request or bug fixes, please create issue or pull request in [EBS CSI Driver](https://github.com/outscale-dev/osc-ebs-csi-driver)
+* All the BSU volume plugin related logic will be in maintenance mode.
+For new feature request or bug fixes, please create issue or pull request in [BSU CSI Driver](https://github.com/outscale-dev/osc-bsu-csi-driver)